jstevenson7/CSC_346_Group3/README.md

 The advantage of this package is that it allows you to decide how data should be stored.
-This allows for greater space efficiency than a package that, for example, just loads the entire XML file into memory so that you can whittle away unneccessary tags until you are left with the extracted data.
+This allows for greater space efficiency than a package that, for example, just loads the entire XML file into memory so that you can whittle away unnecessary tags until you are left with the extracted data.